Imhaet/KaliLive/README.md

 We'll be creating a LUKS-encrypted persistent storage area.
 The idea is to add an extra layer of security to any sensitive file when traveling with Kali Live.
 We'll create a new partition to store the persistent data into, starting right above the second Kali Live partition for the rest of the USB, set up LUKS encryption on the new partition, put an ext3 file system onto it, and create a **persistence.conf** file on it.
 All this based on Kali's [instructions](https://www.kali.org/docs/usb/kali-linux-live-usb-persistence/).

-1. Image the latest Kali Linux ISO (currently 2020.1) to your USB drive as described in [this article](https://www.kali.org/docs/usb/kali-linux-live-usb-install/).
+1. Image the latest Kali Linux ISO (currently 2020.1) to your USB drive as described in [this article](https://www.kali.org/docs/usb/kali-linux-live-usb-install/) (or as above).

 2. Make sure that your Kali Live USB runs fine by booting into it at least once.